-Copy editors were more than a little stunned and outraged recently when the Associated Press casually mentioned at the American Copy Editors Society conference that using “over” instead of “more than” in front of a number was now acceptable.
+Copy editors were more than a little stunned and outraged a few years ago when the Associated Press casually mentioned at the American Copy Editors Society conference that using “over” instead of “more than” in front of a number was now acceptable.

 It’s a well-established AP rule that you change “There were over 200 participants” to “There were more than 200 participants.”
-But now, either way is acceptable, the AP says.
+But suddenly, either way is acceptable, the AP said.
 Twitter blew up.

 This started me on one of my favorite word nerd pastimes: listing common mistakes writers make that drive editors crazy.
 Yes, these are my pet peeves, but I encourage writers to take them as advice and always strive to improve your writing (I know I still do!).

 My top four writing pet peeves (at the moment)

 “That” does not use commas before it.
 “Which” needs a comma before it.
 I wish explaining it was that simple, but unfortunately people don’t understand comma rules either.